sbuilds/merc/README.md

 If you just want the output then the following gdrive folder contains the extracted data from this process merged with data from the Practical Security Analytics samples csv. https://drive.google.com/drive/folders/1pK3lTjLXFudbmK_9Y19PtFAPvIXGs7wW

-fields in this json are:
+The format is json-line, the fields are:

 * "file_name": The name or id from the dataset
 * "md5": MD5 hash of the file